-Industry 4.0 and the hybrid workplace provide the necessary interconnectivity to elevate the employee experience, impacting the future of work.
+Industry 4.0 and hybrid provide the necessary interconnectivity to elevate employee experience and company culture, impacting the future of work.

 The only thing that’s constant in life is change, as they say.
 The COVID-19 pandemic forever altered how the modern workplace functions: trends clearly show the demand for the hybrid workplace model.
 Many companies are now choosing hybrid workforce models to power their operations.
 As a result, they are adopting the technology necessary to complement this type of flexible model.

 But the modern workforce was already changing long before the pandemic hit.
 So how did we arrive at a place where we can effectively implement hybrid work as a viable option?

 Industry 4.0, or the next evolution of how people live and work with the rise of technology, is making waves in how people think about work.

 The question is: with all this new technology at our fingertips—coupled with Industry 4.0 and the hybrid workplace model—how is employee performance impacted?